UNSAT Solver Synthesis via Monte Carlo Forest Search: Pseudocode

 \subsection{DPLL}

-The DPLL algorithm takes in some branching policy $\policy$, which outputs a variable given the SAT instance.
+The DPLL algorithm (Algorithm \ref{alg:dpll}) takes in some branching policy $\policy$, which outputs a variable given the SAT instance.
 DPLL then recursively calls itself with assigning that variable to true and false.
 Given a variable assignment , we call the transition function $\tau_{DPLL}$ to find the new simplified $\satinstance$. $\tau_{DPLL}$ makes calls to two subroutines.

-\paragraph{Unit Propagation} Unit propagation finds all unit clauses, or clauses which contain only a single unassigned literal.
+\paragraph{Unit Propagation} Unit propagation finds all unit clauses i.e., clauses which contain only a single unassigned literal.
 It then removes all other clauses which contain that literal; from all clauses that contain the literal's complement, it removes the literal's complement.

 \paragraph{Pure Literal Assignment} Pure literal assignment finds all literals such that their complements are not present in the SAT instance, which are known as pure literals.
-It then removes every clause that contains a pure literal.
+It then removes every clause that contains a pure literal because those can be trivially satisfied.